Stellaris-Evolved/stellaris-evolved-phoenix/README_MODDABILITY.md

 allow themselves to be extended by creating an inline inside the `common/inline_scripts/evolved_support` with the path of the inline you want to extend.

-For example if we want to extend as above the main cult swaps of priests, you will want to extend the `jobs/tec_priest` inline, which you can do by making a file at the path `common/inline_scripts/evolved_support/jobs/tec_priest_<suffix>`, the `<suffix>` being a specific identifier that we can create and add to evolved for your patch/mod/addon etc.
+For example if we want to extend as above the main tenet swaps of priests, you will want to extend the `jobs/tec_priest` inline, which you can do by making a file at the path `common/inline_scripts/evolved_support/jobs/tec_priest_<suffix>`, the `<suffix>` being a specific identifier that we can create and add to evolved for your patch/mod/addon etc.